Microflash/rehype-starry-night/README.md

 - `aliases`: an object to alias languages to force syntax highlighting.
 By default, unknown languages are highlighted as plain text.
 - `grammars`: a list of [Starry Night](https://github.com/wooorm/starry-night) compatible grammar definitions.
 By default, all grammars provided by Starry Night are used.
+- `headerExtensions`: a list of functions to customize the header.
+By default, [language-extension](./src/hast-util-starry-night-header-language-extension.js) and [caption-extension](./src/hast-util-starry-night-header-caption-extension.js) are used.
+A header extension has access to the following arguments.
+  - `headerOptions`: an object with a randomly generated `id` attached to the `pre` element, `metadata` containing the caption, list of highlighted lines, etc., and `language` tag specified on the code
+  - `children`: an array of nodes contained in the header

 ### Themes

 Check out the [available themes on Starry Night repository](https://github.com/wooorm/starry-night#css).

-Import [index.css](./index.css) or use it as a base for your own custom styles to style codeblock headers (containing language and captions) and gutters (providing line number, highlighting and prompt).
+Import [index.css](./src/index.css) or use it as a base for your own custom styles to style codeblock headers (containing language and captions) and gutters (providing line number, highlighting and prompt).

 #### Supporting Light and Dark themes